-Have you ever heard somebody say “You should be grateful for…”?
+Have you ever heard somebody say, “You should be grateful for…”?
 How did that feel?
 Was that an invitation to even consider shifting into an attitude of gratitude?

 When I moved from Europe to Canada, Thanksgiving became one of my favourite times of the year.
 I loved teaching my children about giving thanks and seeing their brains process the information of abundance.
-Their eyes lit up and their creative little minds joyfully came up with more magical and wonderful things that had manifested and were reasons for thankfulness.
+Their eyes lit up, and their creative little minds joyfully came up with more magical and wonderful things that had manifested and were reasons for thankfulness.

 Gratitude is not something we do but who we become as we focus on our riches.
 Gratitude is a powerful magnet.
 It is expansive.
 Complaining, worrying and “should-ing” are constrictive.
 They create statics in the infinite field of possibilities.
 An attitude of unhappiness and dissatisfaction keeps us away from our good.
 “You should be grateful” is counterproductive.
 Saying “yes” to life means working in resonance with the field of possibilities.

 In today’s globalization, we are being sold a hostile world everywhere.
-Our fear driven amygdala kicks in and buys into the illusion of separation, of living in a “dog-eat-dog” world.
-We feel small, unsafe and shift into “fight mode”.
+Our fear-driven amygdala kicks in and buys into the illusion of separation, of living in a “dog-eat-dog” world.
+We feel small, unsafe and shift into “fight mode.”
 From that fear, ideas of greed, envy and competition are born.

-During the Shadow Energetics workshop, we begin one morning with a deep meditation called “Being State Meditation” which my friend Darryl Gurney created.
+During the Shadow Energetics workshop, we begin one morning with a deep meditation called “Being State Meditation,” which my friend Darryl Gurney created.
 The purpose of that meditation is to experience ourselves as different from form, independent of the many roles we all play, of experiencing ourselves as true essence.
-Once we have had that taste of being more than our physical body and being connected with everything and everybody it has to reflect our choices.
+Once we have had that taste of being more than our physical body and being connected with everything and everybody, it has to reflect our choices.
 We realize the responsibility we all carry for the entire system we are all part of.

 Everything is connected.
-Just like the five fingers of my hand are all connected, each of us is an integral part of one living system; we live as such, breathe as such, thrive as such.
+Just like the five fingers of my hand are all connected, each of us is an integral part of one living system; we live as such, breathe as such, and thrive as such.
 Everything I do affects everything else.
 We affect and change everything, even just by observing and thinking, not to mention by what we say and do.
 When we apply our beliefs, fears and opinions to the world, we shape the world.
 If we buy into hostility and danger, we create more violence and aggression.
 If our commodities are love, compassion and forgiveness, we contribute to healing the planet.